wso2/docs-is/en/docs/guides/identity-federation/google.md

     - [Concepts: Introduction to Identity Federation]({{base_path}}/references/concepts/identity-federation/)

 ## Google One Tap
 Google One Tap is a personalized authentication feature provided by Google as a trending federated authentication option.
-When a browser has an authenticated google session, a personalized sign in/sign up button will appear instead of a conventional Google sign in button for One-Tap supported web applications.
+When a browser has an authenticated google session, a personalized sign-in/sign-up button will appear instead of a conventional Google sign-in button.
+Note that this feature applies to One Tap-supported web applications.

 ### Configuring Google One Tap